nimdanor/gl2020/tp2/groupe5/sujet5/uc/tuteurProfessionnel/consulter.md

 ## Post Conditions
 ### Conditions de succès

-Le tuteur à pu consulter les abscences et/ou les résultats de son apprenti
+Le tuteur à pu consulter les documents qu'il souhaitait

 ### Minimal Guarantees
 FIXME _[Describe the guarantee or assurance that this Use Case provides to all Actors and Stakeholders to protect their interest regardless of whether the Use Case ends with success or failure.]_

 ### Conditions final en cas d'échec

-Le tuteur n'a pas pu consulter les absences et résultats de son apprenti.
+Le tuteur n'a pas pu consulter les documents de son apprenti

 FIXME _les variables suivantes sont optionnelles._